veixq9/voidnet/README.md

 ## upcoming
 note: 'this' is the closed environment in which a particular actor is operating

+- UI color slider
+- UI pixel art creation through embedded https://github.com/veixq9/crybrush
+- this.view(:succint)
 - token temporality design
-- UI color slider
 - this.deploy(token)
-- this.view(:succint)
 - this.explore(other-actor)
 - this.actions.copy(token-belonging-to-actor-x)

 ## notes
 some actors may purely be in the business of curating others' creations